Travel Requirements: This position may require up to 25% travel

 About U.S Food and Drug Administration, Center for Devices and Radiological Health

-The world renowned U.S. Food and Drug Administration (FDA), is a government agency that is responsible for protecting the public health by assuring the safety, efficacy and security of human and veterinary drugs, biological products, medical devices, our nation’s food supply, cosmetics, and products that emit radiation.
-The Center for Devices and Radiological Health (CDRH), part of the U.S. Food and Drug Administration (FDA), assures that patients and providers have timely and continued access to safe, effective, and high-quality medical devices and safe radiation-emitting products.
+The mission of the Center for Devices and Radiological Health (CDRH) is to protect and promote the public health.
+We assure that patients and providers have timely and continued access to safe, effective, and high-quality medical devices and safe radiation-emitting products.
 We provide consumers, patients, their caregivers, and providers with understandable and accessible science-based information about the products we oversee.
-We facilitate medical device innovation by advancing regulatory science, providing industry with predictable, consistent, transparent, and efficient regulatory pathways, and assuring consumer confidence in devices marketed in the U.S. FDA is an equal opportunity employer and encourages applications from a diverse pool of high quality candidates.
-FDA offers its employees a wide array of benefits.At CDRH our employees are our most valued resource.
-We t...reasure individual excellence, teamwork, and personal and professional diversity.
-Our goal is to cultivate a high-performing, diverse, and inclusive workforce based on mutual acceptance and trust.If you are interested in leading the way in medical excellence, please click on the links to apply to the positions.
+We facilitate medical device innovation by advancing regulatory science, providing industry with predictable, consistent, transparent, and efficient regulatory pathways, and assuring consumer confidence in devices marketed in the U.S.